serilog/serilog/README.md

 log.Information("Processed {@Position} in {Elapsed} ms.", position, elapsedMs);
 ```

-Serilog uses [message templates](https://messagetemplates.org), a simple DSL that extends .NET format strings with named, as well as positional, parameters.
+Serilog uses [message templates](https://messagetemplates.org), a simple DSL that extends .NET format strings with _named_ as well as positional parameters.
 Instead of formatting events immediately into text, Serilog captures the values associated with each named parameter.

 The example above records two properties, `Position` and `Elapsed`, in the log event.
 The `@` operator in front of `Position` tells Serilog to _serialize_ the object passed in, rather than convert it using `ToString()`.
 Serilog's deep and rich support for structured event data opens up a huge range of diagnostic possibilities not available when using traditional loggers.